 - Touching your eyes or the inside of your nose or mouth after coming into contact with the body fluids of an infected person.

 - The breast milk of an infected mother.

-- Organ transplantation or blood transfusions.
+- Organ, bone marrow or stem cell transplantation or blood transfusions.

 CMV is a widespread and common virus that can infect almost anyone.
-Most healthy children and adults who contract the virus have few if any symptoms, so CMV often goes undiagnosed.

 Complications of CMV infection vary, depending on your overall health and when you were infected.